SkyBound vs ACON

 - The two brands differ on bounce system — SkyBound uses springless bungee-cord system, while ACON uses traditional coil springs.

-- Single-user weight isn't directly comparable: SkyBound (roughly 100–330 lb depending on model); ACON (no published single-user limit; ~300 lb recommended on most models, no limit on high-end models).
+- Single-user weight isn't directly comparable: SkyBound (roughly 100–330 lb depending on model); ACON (no published single-user limit; ACON recommends a limit of 300 lb).

 - ACON publishes round, rectangle models; SkyBound's line-up varies by range and is best checked per model.